esmerek/terrific-zebra-dadb5/content/pages/style-guide.md

 We engage in thoughtful disagreement and exchange ideas, even when they are controversial, based on a guiding philosophy of ‘strong opinions, weakly held’.
 We provide feedback to each other empathically to help us learn, grow, build character and differentiate ourselves.
 We always take ownership for our work.

 #### Gratitude

 We show gratitude for the freedom we’re fortunate enough to have to practice these values, unlike many less fortunate people around the world.
 We work towards giving more people these opportunities and create an impact back to humanity.

-### This is an H3

-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Morbi commodo, ipsum sed pharetra gravida, orci magna rhoncus neque, id pulvinar odio lorem non turpis.
-Nullam sit amet enim.
-Suspendisse id velit vitae ligula volutpat condimentum.
-Aliquam erat volutpat.
-Sed quis velit.
-Nulla facilisi.
-Nulla libero.

-#### This is an H4

-Quisque facilisis erat a dui.
-Nam malesuada ornare dolor.
-Cras gravida, diam sit amet rhoncus ornare, erat elit consectetuer erat, id egestas pede nibh eget odio.
-Proin tincidunt, velit vel porta elementum, magna diam molestie sapien, non aliquet massa pede eu diam.
-Aliquam iaculis.
+\------------

 ## Quoting